ESA-EarthCODE/portal/pages/community/index.md

 # Join our Earth Science Community

 **Connect with researchers, share insights, and collaborate on data and workflows.** EarthCODE is building a collaborative community for Earth System Science, driven by FAIR and Open Science principles.
-We discuss open-source tools, research, data and to enable re-use and collaboration, advancing research for a sustainable future.
-Participate in discussions, attend events, and stay informed about the latest news.

 <a class="VPButton cta no-icon" href="https://discourse-earthcode.eox.at/">Visit Forum</a>